dstiliadis/tutorial/Instructions.md

 wrk -c 5 -t 5 -d 5s http://httpbin:8000/get
 ```

-We get a baseline.
+We get a baseline of performance.
+Note that there are no dropped requests.

-We apply a very basic circuit breaker that allows on concurrent request .
+We apply a very basic circuit breaker that allows on concurrent request.
 Basic throttling.
-Edit it and point out
-that we are enabling Mutual TLS and what would happen if we don't enable mutual TLS.

 ```
 kubectl apply -f samples/httpbin/destinationpolicies/httpbin-circuit-breaker.yaml
 ```

-We can now repeat the test with 3 connections and see the results ..
-We can also repeat with just one connection and
+We can now repeat the test with 5 connections and see the results.
-see the results.
+We can also repeat with just one connection and see the results.
 Lots of connections with errors that were throttled (aproximately 20% in the example above)

 ## Telemetry

-1. Start Grafana proxy in the background
+1. Start Grafana proxy in the background.
 ```
 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000 &
 ```

-2. Demonstrate briefly integration with OpenTracing (caveats: the application needs to be instrumented .. much larger topic .. we will not see in details)
+2. Demonstrate briefly integration with OpenTracing (caveats: the application needs to be instrumented .. much larger topic .. we will not cover here in details)

 ```
 kubectl port-forward -n istio-system $(kubectl get pod -n istio-system -l app=jaeger -o jsonpath='{.items[0].metadata.name}') 17000:16686 &
 ```